 Speed- Rich library of Node.js helps in very fast execution of code.

 No Buffering- there is no buffering of data in Node.js.
-Applications simply output the data in chunks.
+Applications simply shows the result of data in chunks.